sara-nl/clouddocs/access-your-VM.markdown

 ssh username@vmname.projectname-institute.vm.surfsara.nl
 ```

 to connect to your Virtual Machine.
+You can replace the hostname with your VM's public IP-address and vice-versa.

 #### Terminal with Graphical User Interface